 NEW in autumn 2017: Fixed-rope route St. Magdalena (B)

 ERROR: Content Element type media" has no media elements!

 Get away from the stresses and strains of everyday life in the majesty of unspoilt nature and experience a unique natural spectacle in the Schmirn Valley.
 Here, you get to know the wild flowers of the Alps.
 The Alpine herb and flower garden in the Schmirn Valley invites visitors to discover the Alpine flora with all their senses.
 The garden can be reached via a romantic wooden walkway in the hamlet of Toldern.
 Visitors will find a huge variety of aromatic and therapeutic herbs, including edible and even poisonous plants.
 The herbs are also available for sale.
 The herbs grown in the garden are prepared in the neighbouring Olpererblick inn and used to produce hand-made bread and dry cured bacon (Speck).
 We also recommend a visit to the Gattererhof farm opposite the herb garden which sells fresh, farm produce.

-Summer 2017: we are open from mid-May until mid-October!
+Summer 2020: we are open from June (only weekends) until mid-October!

 In the wild and romantic Vals Valley, time appears to have stood still.